krazybones/Project-1-Nip-Hussle/README.md

     A fanpage website dedicated to the late Nipsey Hussle.
 It is a site that discusses his life, from his place of birth, till his murder and life after.

 Details and/or Functionality:
+    The main functionality behind this project is to create a website the simply informs the public about a passed individual, who I feel made an impact on the world.

 Technologies Used: